Combining Observational Data and Language for Species Range Estimation: Introduction

 \section{Introduction}

-Species observation data, in the form of confirmed locations where the species have been observed to be present, have enabled biologists to create species range maps (SRMs) for a wide array of species.
-SRM provide valuable information for ecology, conservation, and environmental management.
-Recent advancements in generating SRMs have been achieved by combining vast amounts of observational data across thousands of species from platforms such as iNaturalist~\cite{iNaturalist} and eBird~\cite{sullivan2009ebird}, and incorporating environmental covariates obtained from remote sensing data, climate models, geographic information systems.
-However, observational data can be difficult to gather due to geographic inaccessibility, resource constraints, and the lack of expertize required to identify species, particularly rare ones.
-Furthermore, rich environmental covariates might not be readily available across all geographic regions.
-As a result, current frameworks fall short in estimating SRMs for novel species, especially when observational data are scarce.
+Collecting sufficient point-based observations of species in the wild allows us to infer species range maps (SRMs), which describe the spatial extent of where a species is likely to occur.
+These maps are invaluable, enhancing our understanding of natural history and informing land use and conservation decisions.
+Large-scale citizen science projects like iNaturalist~\cite{iNaturalist} and eBird~\cite{sullivan2009ebird} have recently accelerated SRM generation by systematically consolidating millions of observations across tens of thousands of species.
+By combining these extensive databases with environmental covariates, we can produce accurate SRMs.
+However, there remains a 'long tail' of species with few observations, and current methods fall short of producing reliable range maps in such low-data settings.

-We propose learning SRMs by combining observational data from citizen science observations with textual descriptions of species from Wikipedia (see Figure~\ref{fig:motivation_fig}).
-These textural descriptions describe a wide array of properties including habitat preferences, range estimates, and visual attributes.
+We propose learning SRMs by combining citizen science observations with text descriptions of species from Wikipedia (see Figure~\ref{fig:motivation_fig}).
+These text descriptions describe a wide array of properties including habitat preferences, range estimates, and visual attributes.
 Our framework learns to map location embeddings over the Earth's surface and text embeddings from Wikipedia~\cite{wikipedia} articles into a common space based on the species observations (see Figure~\ref{fig:pipeline_fig}).
 This provides a way to ground the information in text describing tens of thousands of species to spatial locations based on millions of observations.
-As shown in Figure~\ref{fig:motivation_fig}, our resulting model allows us to estimate SRMs based on textual descriptions that might be known to an ecologist, such as habitat preferences, even when no location observations are available.
+As shown in Figure~\ref{fig:motivation_fig}, our resulting model allows us to estimate SRMs based on text descriptions that might be known to an ecologist, such as habitat preferences, even when no location observations are available.